pgg1610/folio_website/_projects/ace-gcn.markdown

 category: phd
 ---

-There are plethora of reactions wherein the material (catalyst) aiding the reaction changes under the reaction the reaction condition.
-More so, presence of irregular geometries and complex material arrangement expands the possible solution space of possible catalyst models for the reaction.
-The presence of numerous atomic-scale configurations, and the difficulty in systematically generating and analyzing the surface representations, make atomic-model development non-trivial.
+There are plethora of reactions wherein the material (catalyst) aiding the reaction undergoes phhysical and/or chemical transformation under the reaction conditions (_in-operando_).
+Heterogeneous catalytic reactions are sensitive to atomic-scale complexities arising under in-operando conditions, such as variations in surface morphology, composition, and adsorbate-adsorbate interactions.
+More so, presence of irregular geometries and complex material arrangement, present for the catalyst, expands the possible solution space of possible catalyst models for the reaction.
+As a result, the difficulty in systematically generating and analyzing the surface representations, make atomic-model development non-trivial.
 To address this challenge, a graph network-based enumeration and prediction strategy is explored.

-Adsorbate Chemical-Environment based Graph Convolution Neural Network (ACE-GCN), is a versatile framework with the ability to encode atomic configurations comprising diverse adsorbates, binding locations, coordination environments, and variations in the substrate morphology.
+Adsorbate Chemical-Environment-based Graph Convolution Neural Network (ACE-GCN), is a versatile framework with the ability to encode atomic configurations comprising of diverse adsorbates, binding locations, coordination environments, and variations in the substrate morphology.
 This workflow is used to generate and rank surface adsorbate configurations for reactions which are shown to be affected by the presence of high adsorbate surface coverage.

 ## Background

-Encoding catalyst surfaces for machine learning-based screening is a fairly recent expansion of machine leraning (ML) methods to material modeling.
+Encoding catalyst surfaces for machine learning-based screening is a fairly recent expansion of the machine learning (ML) methods in computational material modeling.
 Exciting advances in database architecture, feature abstractions, and compute power have now made it possible to consider avenues of encoding complex information.
 Thanks to these advances, researchers are now considering catalysts models that are much wider in composition space, and modeling complex reaction networks that were hitherto deemed challenging.

-One of the challenges of modeling such complex systems is the presence of multiple unique surface representations emanating from different binding locations of chemical species on the catalyst surface.

-Heterogeneous catalytic reactions are sensitive to atomic-scale complexities arising under in-operando conditions, such as variations in surface morphology, composition, and adsorbate-adsorbate interactions.
+In most of these model development endevors the challenges are: (1) Feature representation of the atomic models which are machine readable and (2) Systematically generating the training dataset with minimal bias from the user to ensure exhaustive sampling of the search space.

+One way of addressing this challenge is to use graph-networks for presenting the atoms and their bonding environment.
+This idea has been implemented in understanding social interactions, relationship between entities as seen in [Indian spice usage](https://pgg1610.github.io/blog_fastpages/python/exploratory-data-analysis/data-visualization/web-scrapping/2020/12/09/food_relations.html), and in modeling, predicting molecular properties of small molecules which intuitively are condusive to such graphical network representation.

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/ace-gcn/graphs.png" width="1000" data-zoomable>

 <div class="caption">
 Leveraging the expressing power of graph networks to describe relational datasets
 </div>

+In this work we build upon the idea of graph network representation and use sub-graphs to represent high coverage coverage representations.
+Every sub-graph is generated using the chemical environment of each unique adsorbate in the system.

 ***